 By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

-Based on appearance and performance of your project you should choose the perfect stone.
+Based on your project’s appearance and performance, you should choose the perfect stone.

-The variety of colors, textures and different finishes in stone types gives you the huge range of choices.
+The variety of colors, textures, and different finishes in stone types gives you a huge range of choices.

 First, we should understand the strengths and challenges of the various types of stone available.